 Carlisle walked over towards the two, a mix of alarm and amusement laced in his eyes as he smiles at the little girl, "Hello there.
 What's your name?"

 The girl smiles wide at the man beside Jasper and laces her hands together in front of her.
 Jasper detected a small hint of introversion already coming to fruition as her cheeks blushed, "...Bella."

 "That's a beautiful name, Bella.
 I'm Carlisle, and this is my son, Jasper..." after looking around the aisle and not seeing anyone fretting over the child, Carlisle had to ask, "Are you lost?
 Where's your mother?"

 "She told me to leave her alone," Bella said as she stared at the can in her small hands.
 Jasper's smile faltered at her naive words just as he felt his father's disdain for the faceless mother of the sweet child.

 "Do you want us to find her for you?"
-Carlisle asked, but it was Jasper that felt an inkling of fear wash over him, and he continued looking at Bella's small smile that didn't quite reach her eyes as it had when she'd looked at him.
+Carlisle asked, but it was Jasper that felt an inkling of fear wash over him, and he continued looking at Bella's smile that didn't quite reach her eyes as it had when she'd looked at him.
 Though she seemed to have already learned to master masking her fear, keeping the same smile on her lips the entire time.

 She's afraid of her mother...